CumulusNetworks/docs/content/cumulus-linux-511/Monitoring-and-Troubleshooting/Open-Telemetry-Export.md

 cumulus@switch:~$ nv config apply
 ```

 You can adjust the interface statistics sample interval (in seconds).
 You can specify a value between 1 and 86400.
-The default value 1.
+The default value is 1.

 ```
 cumulus@switch:~$ nv set system telemetry interface-stats sample-interval 100